tensorflow/examples/lite/examples/image_classification/android_play_services/README.md

-# TensorFlow Lite in Play Services image classification Android example application
+# Tensor​Flow Lite in Play Services image classification Android example application

-## TensorFlow Lite (TFLite)

 This example performs real-time image classification on live camera frames.
 It demonstrates loading a model using Tensorflow Lite in Google Play Services and